 distended afferent loop is relieved and the afferent loop decompresses its content

 into the stomach.
 This relieves the abdominal pain

 How is afferent loop syndrome diagnosed?

-blockage of the afferent loop.
+show obstruction of the afferent limb.

 How is afferent loop syndrome treated?